 Richtech Robotics claimed a Microsoft partnership.
+It was a free customer program.

 On January 27, 2026, Richtech Robotics issued a press release announcing a hands-on collaboration with Microsoft through its AI Co-Innovation Labs, describing a joint effort to develop and deploy agentic AI capabilities in real-world robotic systems.
 CEO Wayne Huang said the collaboration reflected a shared focus on applying advanced AI to practical, real-world use cases.